Worship & Devotions

 Words cannot adequately describe how uplifting it is to start mornings in the company of this band of "prayer warriors."
 It is a blessing to be able to pray for, on behalf of, and with individual family members and friends, as well as for members of our congregation and the church community as a whole.
 It is also empowering to have the opportunity to lift our collective voice along with that of fellow believers across the country, and around the globe, in support of the marginalized, the outcast, the poor, and on specially designated days of recognition.

 Everyone is welcome to join this daily ministry whenever they can.
-Feel free to email prayer requests.
 We look forward to continuing to serve Good Shepherd Lutheran Church in this ministry as long as there continues to be a need.

 In Gratitude,